laro/Cilia/README.md

         - Debug (for debugging with line by line debug info, and with range checks)
         - Release (for deployment, with range checks, suitable for most situations)
         - ~~EvenFasterBut~~UnsafeRelease (for deployment when maximum performance is desired, _without_ range checks)
-- **Thread Safety**
-    - A thread safety issue can easily lead to a deadlock or crash, but that is a reliabilty problem, usually IMHO not a security problem.
-    - While thread safety can be a hard problem, there are currently no plans to extend the C++ possibilities here (maybe because I am not aware of / familiar with possible solutions).
 - **Initialization**
     - No initialization means random values.
 In this case they are in fact often zero, but _not always_.
     - Initializing large arrays (e.g. `Array`, `Image`, `Vector`, or `Matrix` with many elements) takes a noticeable amount of time, so we don't always want to initialize everything.